 Have something to say?
 Pitch it.

-What we are looking for
+What are we looking for?

 Good pitches have one of three qualities:

-Every pitch gets a response - yes, no, or "interesting but here is what is missing."
-We do not ghost pitches.
+Every pitch gets a response - yes, no, or "interesting but here is what is missing"; we do not ghost pitches.

 Once commissioned, you write the full draft.
 We are available for questions and structural feedback throughout.

 Fact-checking, line editing, feedback rounds until both parties are satisfied.
-Your voice stays yours.

 Quick guidelines